Menu

 }

-• Internationalization integration
+• Seamless internationalization integration

 Step 5: Frontend Authentication State Management

-5.1 Core Features of AuthProvider
+5.1 Core Functions of AuthProvider

 AuthProvider.tsx